DataTalksClub/mlops-zoomcamp/01-intro/README.md

 $ cd soft
 ```

-4.2 Get the latest release of Docker Compose, go to https://github.com/docker/compose and download the release for your OS.
+4.2 To get the latest release of Docker Compose, go to https://github.com/docker/compose and download the release for your OS.

 ```sh
 $ wget https://github.com/docker/compose/releases/download/v2.5.0/docker-compose-linux-x86_64 -O docker-compose